WesRoach/gdithealth-code-challenge/HIRING_MANAGER.md

 Within Github's UI - grant the candidate READ access ONLY to their private repository.

 The candidate will need to fork the repository and submit a Pull Requst with their final solution(s).

-Asking the candidate to Fork places the repository within their Github profile and utilizes their Gitpod credits.
-No candidate is required to utilize Gitpod.